Geometry of curves passing through Whitney umbrella: Abstract

 \section{Abstract}

-We study geometry on curves passing through a Whitney umbrella by using a Darboux frame along it.
-We define three invariants by using Frenet-Serre type formula relating to the geodesic curvature, the normal curvature, and the geodesic torsion.
-We investigate the degrees of divergence and the top-terms of these invariants and their geometric meanings.
+We study geometry {of} curves passing through the Whitney umbrella {singularities} {by} using a Darboux frame.
+We define three functions using {a} Frenet-Serret type formula related to the geodesic curvature, the normal curvature, and the geodesic torsion.
+We investigate the degrees of divergence, the top-terms of these functions, and their geometric meanings.
 We also consider a developable surface along the curve.